We live our lives by our 4-way test. It goes like this:

 Wouldn’t it be refreshing to sit down to lunch with people who think like this?

 There are 158 Rotary Clubs in Wisconsin.

 Clicking is not enough!

-Comprised of award-winning vocalists and performers, Vocalight is inventing the future of contemporary vocal music.
-Combining elements from pop, jazz, rock and electronic dance music, Vocalight creates a unique blend of groove and soul for a cappella fans.
+Comprised of award-winning vocalists and performers, Vocalight combined elements from pop, jazz, rock and electronic dance music to create a unique blend of groove and soul for our a cappella fans.